Necessary prior knowledge

 The work environment is developed on the reader’s personal computer.
 This avoids having infrastructure costs during learning.
 The necessary systems for the start-up of the cluster are: VirtualBox and Vagrant.
 The Kubernetes installation is done using Kubeadm.

-The repository used to create the Kubernetes cluster is located public on GitHub.
+The repository used to create the Kubernetes cluster is located at GitHub.

 Chapters sorted by Kubernetes objects